mthahir/Astra_demo/README.md

     $ cqlsh -u username -p password -b /path/to/secure-connectdatabase_name.zip

-  3. create tables and indexes
+  3. create tables and indexes by running the following commands on your CQLSH
-    1. type "source 'schema.cql';" and run the script to create tables (you need to change the keyspace name in the script)

       source 'schema.cql'

-    2. type "source 'index.cql';" to create the indexes (you need to change the keyspace name in the script)

       source 'index.cql';

-    3. type "source 'listTables.cql'" to list the tables created
+  4. List the tables and indexes you created

       source 'listTables.cql';

-    4. type "source 'listindexs.cql'" to list your indexes

       source 'listIndexes.cql';

 # Step -4 load Data
   load all the tables using the dsbulk command in source/bulkload/load_scripts there are five tables to be loaded.